noyevate/ts/README.md

     final String addressTitle;
     final List<Time> time;
     final String userId;
-    final List<dynamic>? restaurantCategories;
+    final List<RestaurantCategory>? restaurantCategories;
     final DateTime createdAt;
     final DateTime updatedAt;

     OwnedRestaurant({
-        required this.id,
-        required this.title,
-        required this.imageUrl,
-        required this.pickup,
+        required this.id, required this.title, required this.imageUrl, required this.pickup,
-        this.restaurantFcm,
-        required this.restaurantMail,
-        required this.delivery,
+        this.restaurantFcm, required this.restaurantMail, required this.delivery,
-        required this.isAvailabe,
-        required this.phone,
+        required this.isAvailabe, required this.phone, this.code, this.accountName,
-        this.code,
-        this.accountName,
-        this.accountNumber,
-        this.bank,
-        required this.logoUrl,
-        required this.rating,
+        this.accountNumber, this.bank, required this.logoUrl, required this.rating,
-        required this.ratingCount,
-        required this.verification,
-        required this.verificationMessage,
+        required this.ratingCount, required this.verification, required this.verificationMessage,
-        required this.latitude,
-        required this.longitude,
-        required this.latitudeDelta,
+        required this.latitude, required this.longitude, required this.latitudeDelta,
-        required this.longitudeDelta,
-        required this.address,
-        required this.addressTitle,
+        required this.longitudeDelta, required this.address, required this.addressTitle,
-        required this.time,
-        required this.userId,
+        required this.time, required this.userId, this.restaurantCategories,
-        this.restaurantCategories,
-        required this.createdAt,
-        required this.updatedAt,
+        required this.createdAt, required this.updatedAt,
     });

     factory OwnedRestaurant.fromJson(Map<String, dynamic> json) => OwnedRestaurant(